oaworks/odb-chromeaddon/README.md

-oab-chromeaddon
+oab-firefoxaddon
 ===============

-Open Access Button Chrome Extension
+Open Access Button Firefox Extension, based on the Chrome extension.

+Create .xpi file for deployment, from this directory, run ```zip -r ../oabutton.xpi *```.